Power Series from Known Expansions, Geometric Series, and Partial Fractions

 The Cover-Up Trick

 To find the coefficient for a given linear factor, set \(x\) equal to the root of that factor.
-This zeroes out every other partial fraction term, leaving only the one you want.
-No systems of equations needed!
+This zeroes out every other partial fraction term, leaving only the one sought.
+No systems of equations are needed.